-A REMONSTRANCE FROM MR. CHEEK.-We have received two very inflammatory letters from Mr. Cheek, of Oxford-street, on the subject of some remarks we made on the London illuminations in honour of the Princess Royal's wedding.
+A REMONSTRANCE FROM MR. CHEEK .- We have received two very inflammatory letters from Mr. Cheek, of Oxford-street, on the subject of some remarks we made on the London illuminations in honour of the Princess Royal's wedding.
 We said, after noticing several instances of peculiar taste in the devices exhibited by tradesmen in Oxford-street-" And the fourth (example) from the same street, where a fishing-tackle maker's joy at the great event of the day could find vent only in the publication of his own name in letters of fire two feet high-'CHEEK.'"
-To this, Mr Cheek says (for we think it only right that he should give his version of the case)-"Now, Sir, I beg to observe that is wilfully untrue, for in honour of the occasion I had two large banners and a star seven feet in diameter, and for my own honour and for the information of the public I had my name."
+To this, Mr Cheek says (for we think it only right that he should give his version two large banners and a star seven feet in diameter, and for my own honour and for the information of the public I had my name."
 Now that the truth has been arrived at, we hope Mr. Check will be satisfied with the step we have taken to give it publicity.
-We never de-nied that the name of CHEEK appeared on the night referred to in a firmament; but we confess that stars and banners made not a tithe of the impression upon us that was made by the effulgent 'CHEEK.'
+We never denied that the name of CHEEK appeared on the night referred to in a firmament; but we confess that stars and banners made not a tithe of the impression upon us that was made by the effulgent 'CHEEK.'

-DESTRUCTIVE FIRE .- The Yorkshire papers of Tuesday contain an account of the destruction by fire of the erected at Heckmondwike by Magara new mill lately Edwin Firth and Sons, involving a loss of property estimated at 11,000%.
-LONDON MISSIONARY SOCIETY .- A special general meeting of the friends of this society was held on Thursday at Exctor Hall, when resolutions were passed 4m favour of sending more missionaries to India.
+DESTRUCTIVE FIRE. - The Yorkshire papers of Tuesday contain an account of the destruction by fire of the new mill lately erected at Heckmondwike by Messrs.
+Edwin Firth and Sons, involving a loss of property estimated at 11,000%.

+LONDON MISSIONARY SOCIETY.- A special general meeting of the friends of this society was held on Thursday at Exeter Hall, when resolutions were passed in favour of sending more missionaries to India.